Making Less More: The CGNAT IP Address

 IPv6

 Although CGNAT is crucial for managing the IPv4 address shortages, it comes with limitations and challenges.
-The transition to IPv6 is inevitable.
+When you’re trying to access a device remotely (like a security camera or a computer), CGNAT makes it harder to identify which device is which.

 Latency